tiramisulabs/seyfert-docs/src/content/docs/guides/listening-events.md

 })
 ```

-And that's it, you can create as many events as you want.
-You can check the list of events [here](SOONTM).
+And that's all, you can create as many events as you want.
+For further information you can check the list of all gateway events [here](SOONTM).